YDX-2147483647/statistical-dsp/report.typ

 If we approximate all $sin^2 (dots.c)$ as
 $1/(2pi) integral_0^(2pi) sin^2 theta dif theta = 1/2$,
-then we know CRLB is approximately
+then we know CRLB is about
 $
 (sigma / (2pi A))^2 1 / (sum_n 1/2 n^2)
 &approx (sigma / (2pi A))^2 6/(N (N-1/2) (N-1)) \